 15. Recycled material can also make great garden furniture.
 Old barrels can be turned into tables or even planters and can you create seats out of old railway sleepers.

 16. You can always invest in stone.
 Smaller stones bound together in metal frames can shape a bench or what about splashing out on larger stone shapes fashioned into furniture for you.

-17. If you’re lucky enough to have a wall (or high fence), try fixing some French style shutters to it.
+17. If you’re lucky enough to have a wall (or high fence), try fixing some French-style shutters to it.
 Add a window box for an extra dimension.

 18. Fix your shutters in the open position on your fence and paint a scene “through the window” or if you haven’t got shutters just get artistic and paint a scene of choice on your fence.

 19. Use your fence or wall as a place to plant.
-There’s all sorts of things you can attach to a fence such as baskets, shelves, old tyres, an old ladder or planted up old drain pipes.
+There are all sorts of things you can attach to a fence such as baskets, shelves, old tyres, an old ladder or planted up old drain pipes.
 Once they are firmly fixed, they are a great place to put pots and containers.